AlbertMietus/MESS/spike-posts/BDD_TDD/startingWithBDD+TDD.rst

 What is What (Introduction)
 ===========================

-A lot of opinions on BDD & TDD available; which can be confusing.
-Like with many modern-improvements, the words become a hype to justify change without a proper need.
+There are a lot of opinions on BDD and TDD, which can be confusing.
+Like with many modern-improvements, words often become a hype to justify change without a proper need.
 That is not my goal.
 So let’s start with a summary, backed by the definitions on Wikipedia.

 TDD (`Test-driven development <https://en.wikipedia.org/wiki/Test-driven_development>`_)
 ========================================================================================

-TDD is a *process*; where the tests are created **first** and the code second.
+TDD is a *process*; where the tests are described **first** and the code second.
 One keeps executing all tests until the code works.
-This is also a nice exit strategy.
-Often, it is followed by one (short) refactor cycle: to tidy up the code (and still passing the tests).
+This encourages also good habits as *refactoring*: the risk on inserting a big is minimal.
+TDD also provides a nice exit strategy.

 In practice, TDD is often/mostly used *Unit level* (one file, class, or function), by a programmer.
 But the concept isn't restricted to that.